henilshahssh/ocean-cruise-booking-system/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-Download the code and as long as the file structure in this repository is maintained, no installation is required.
+Download the code and make sure the file structure of this repository is unchanged.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>